edheltzel/open-tiles/README.md

 Style tiles were developed by Samantha Warren.
 To learn more about style tiles, check out her website: [styletil.es](http://www.styletil.es).

-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
-So, if you don't want your designs to be open source, don't add them!

 ## Labeling Style Tiles

 Please make sure to include the following labels in your style tile: